J-DubApps/J-DubApps/README.md

 - 📫 How to reach me: [Email](mailto:jdub.writes.code@gmail.com), or [Twitter](https://twitter.com/julian_west)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact 1 : I once met Quentin Tarantino and William Shatner.
 Not at the same time.
-- ⚡ Fun fact 2 : I only used my GitHub Repos for private projects and forks.
-After 8 years I did my first Pull Request. 😄
+- ⚡ Fun fact 2 : I mainly use my GitHub Repos for private projects and forks.
+Took 8 years to do my first Pull Request. 😄
 - ⚡ Fun fact 3 : I also play guitar and ukelele.